flatlogic/sing-app-html5/README.md

   - Unique to admin templates stylish and **unobtrusive design**
   - Revolutionary **hover sidebar** that shows up only when you need it
   - Mobile-first dashboard with built-in **touch gestures**.
 Check out on your iPad!
+  - Includes a version built on top of the most popular front-end framework - **Angular JS**
   - Super fast **ajax page loading**.
 No need to reload all scripts and styles anymore
   - Ready-to-use **Inbox Application**.
 You just need to code backend
   - **Bower** front-end package manager so you can easily handle all your packages